hirrolot/interface99/README.md

 }
 ```

-The last thing is superinterfaces, or interface requirements. [`examples/airplane.c`](examples/airplane.c) demonstrates how to extend interfaces with new functionality:
+The last thing unmentioned is superinterfaces, or interface requirements. [`examples/airplane.c`](examples/airplane.c) demonstrates how to extend interfaces with new functionality:

 ```c
 #define Vehicle_INTERFACE                              \